de4liu/home/_pages/publications.md

 <ol>
    <li>
    Dongyu Chen, Chengchen Huang, De Liu, Fujun Lai.
 The Role of Expertise in Herding Behaviors: Evidence from a Crowdfunding Market (2022).
-Accepted at <strong>Electronic Commerce Research</strong>
+Accepted at <strong>Electronic Commerce Research</strong>  <a href="/home/files/expertise.pdf">PDF</a>
    </li>

    <li>
       Yash Babar, Shawn P. Curley, Zhihong Ke, De Liu, and Zachary J. Sheffler.
 The Effects of Digitally Delivered Nudges in a Corporate Wellness Program (2022).
-Accepted at <strong>Journal of the Association for Information Systems revision</strong>  <a href="/home/files/nudge.pdf">PDF</a>
+Accepted at <strong>Journal of the Association for Information Systems</strong>  <a href="/home/files/nudge.pdf">PDF</a>
    </li>

    <li>He Huang, Zhipeng Li, De Liu, and Hongyan Xu.
 Auctioning IT Contracts with Renegotiable Scope (2021).
 Accepted at <strong>Management Science</strong>